GavinMcWhinnie/pandoc-math/README.md

 # pandoc-math
-A pandoc filter for converting LaTeX to html for mathematics teaching.
-Provides support for the amsthm package and equation labelling.
+A pandoc filter for converting LaTeX to html for mathematics documents.
+Provides support for various environments & commands in the amsthm/amsmath packages and equation labelling & referencing.

 Installation
 ------------

-Requires Python > 3.7 which can be installed here: [Python download page](https://www.python.org/downloads/) and Pandoc which can be installed here: [Pandoc installation page](https://pandoc.org/installing.html).
+Requires Python > 3.7 which can be installed here: [Python download page](https://www.python.org/downloads/) and Pandoc > 2.11 which can be installed here: [Pandoc installation page](https://pandoc.org/installing.html).

 To download pandoc-math, use the pip tool with the command: